pinting/oraculum/README.md

 );
 ```

-**The projection.** One or more columns, each written bare or qualified by an
+**The projection:** One or more columns, each written root or scoped by an
 alias.
 An alias is invented by whoever is generating, since nothing in the
 schema names it, so it may be any identifier that is not a keyword, a table
 name or a column name - `users2` is available, `users` is not.
 Aliases are